roycetech/QuizMaster/README.md

 Nokogiri throwing an error on `$ rails new`.
 Scaffolding causes some unwanted styles, comment them out. rails command hangs, issue `stop spring` to resolve.
+Deprecation warnings on testing.

 # How to Test:

 1. Run db migrations.
 2. Run `rspec` at the root of the project.
+3. `$ rake test` to run unittest.

+# Take aways
+FactoryGirl gem should be attached early so it will be considered in code the generation.